 Home > Degree Programs > Office of Career Advancement > About the Harvard Kennedy School Office of Career Advancement (OCA) > About the OCA Team

-Our office includes a team of career professionals dedicated to providing individualized support, and services that include employer outreach, seminars, events and an online job bank.
+Our office includes a team of career professionals dedicated to providing individualized support and services that include employer outreach, job search skills workshops, and an online job bank.

 Having coached Harvard Kennedy School students and alumni since 2000, Mary has a wealth of knowledge and experience with the range of careers of interest to Kennedy School students and alumni.
 She has worked extensively with thousands of Harvard Kennedy School students, helping them maximize their energy, talent and passion towards solving the world’s most pressing public problems.